Join Team Ryan!

-This is the ninth year Ryan’s Team will be raising money for the American Heart Association and participating in the Heart Walk.
-This year the walk is a virtual walk.
+This is the 11th year Ryan’s Team will be raising money for the American Heart Association and participating in the Heart Walk.

 There are two ways you can help Ryan’s Team raise money for the American Heart Association so the important research can continue for CHD, heart disease and stroke.

-You can join us on Sunday, June 7th for the VIRTUAL Heart Walk.
-If you plan to walk in support of Ryan’s Team, you need to register on this webpage by clicking on the “Join This Team” link.
+You can join us on Sunday, June 5th for the Heart Walk at the Harriman State Office Campus in Albany.
+If you plan to walk in support of Ryan’s Team, you need to register on this webpage by clicking on the “Join This Team” link (on the top left side in red of this page).
 You then create your own personal webpage / link where you can make a donation.
 You can also send your link out to family and friends to raise additional donations.
 We encourage you to do this step as all of that will contribute toward Ryan’s Team donations.

-If you are not able to walk but would like to make a donation to the American Heart Association, click on the “Donate to a Team Member” link.
-You can select to donate to any of us listed.
-Just as a reminder, if your company participates in "Matching Gift" please submit for that when making your donation.
+If you are not able to walk but would like to make a donation to the American Heart Association, click on the “Donate to This Team” link (it is on the top left of this page and is the second box down).

 Congenital Heart Defects affect nearly 1%- or about 40,000- births per year in the United States and are the most common type of birth defects.